 Founded in 1933 at the height of the Great Depression, Countybank has financial centers across Upstate South Carolina — and a strong, ongoing commitment to GGC.

-This past January, the Countybank Foundation donated $20,000 to the genetic center as part of a five-year plan to donate a total of $100,000 to the Greenwood Genetic Center.
+In November 2019, the Countybank Foundation fulfilled a five-year plan to donate a total of $100,000 to the Greenwood Genetic Center.
 In reference to the gift, Countybank President and CEO R. Thornwell Dunlap III expressed the bank’s belief in GGC’s “meaningful impact on the Greenwood community” and its hope “that their growth and expansion will continue to diversify our local economy.”

 To understand the donation fully, however, it’s important to understand it in context.
 Countybank donates intentionally with a strategy for helping its communities grow and prosper.

 “As a community bank, we realize we can’t just take from our communities,” Executive VP and COO Ken Harper said.
 “We have to participate in serving them as well — and we do.
 That probably gives us more of a sense of purpose than anything else.
 And we’re pretty proud of it.”